xerial/snappy-java/BUILD.md

     $ make native LIBNAME=libsnappyjava.dylib

 ## Building with Alpine
-This project now supports Alpine Image, which has the musl library.
+This project supports Alpine-based container images, which use the musl libc implementation.
+When building on Alpine, be aware that:

+- All required dependencies are compatible with musl libc
+- The build process has been tested and verified on Alpine environments
+- No additional configuration is needed for Alpine compatibility